duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

   # if you want to actually perform jobs
   include ActiveJob::TestHelper
   test 'mail' do
-    perform_enqueued_jobs only: ActionMailer::DeliveryJob do # look abouve for
+    perform_enqueued_jobs only: ActionMailer::DeliveryJob do # look above for
   end

   # https://api.rubyonrails.org/v5.1/classes/ActionMailer/TestHelper.html#method-i-assert_emails